Food group

 Examples

-Milk, hard cheese, yogurt, fromage frais
+Milk, cheese, yogurt, fromage frais

 Quantity

-3 portions of dairy a day: 100-120ml (small glass) milk, 125g (small pot) of yogurt, or 2-3 tablespoons (15g) of grated hard cheese
+3 portions of dairy a day: one portion is: 100-120ml (small glass) milk, 125g (small pot) of yogurt, 15g of cheese e.g. 1 heaped tablespoon of grated cheese

 Key nutrients